 Maryland’s Prompt Pay law is stated in § 15-1005 of the Insurance Article.
-It applies to health policies issued in Maryland by insurers, nonprofit health services plans, health maintenance organizations, and managed care organizations (carriers).
+It applies to health policies issued in Maryland by insurers, nonprofit health services plans, health maintenance organizations, Medicaid managed care organizations, and the Medicaid mental health administrative serviced organization (carriers).
 It does not apply to Medicare, including Medicare Advantage plans, or the Federal Employee Health Benefit Program.
-To the extent that the prompt payment law is consistent with ERISA, it may apply to self-funded benefit plans offered by employers, where the insurer, nonprofit health service plan, or health maintenance organization provides only administrative services.
+It also does not apply to self-funded benefit plans offered b employers, where the insurer provides only administrative services.
 Property and casualty claims, including PIP and Worker’s Compensation claims, are not subject to the law.

 To file a complaint about a possible violation of the Prompt Pay law, you can use our online system.

 If you have multiple complaints about the same carrier, please provide a representative sample of no more than ten claims.
 Include the date of service, date of submission, how it was submitted (electronic or paper), and a copy of the claim form and member identification card, if available.
 If additional information was requested by the carrier, include the claim number, and the date of re-submission.

 Section 15-1008 of the Insurance Article limits when a carrier may retroactively deny reimbursement of a health claim that has already been paid to the provider.
 In general, a carrier is limited to six months from the date a claim is paid to retroactively deny the claim.

 If the retroactive denial is due to fraud or miscoding, there is no time limit for the denial.
 If the retroactive denial is due to coordination of benefits, the time limit is 18 months from the date of payment, and the carrier must give notice that includes the primary carrier’s name and address.
 In a case involving a coordination of benefits, you have six months to file the claim with the primary carrier.